 Although the Albanian Riviera in some parts may resemble Mulholland Drive, with its sharp turns and dangerous blind curves, in practical terms it is substantially different.
 In fact if we take a closer look at the reasons behind the popularity of the reference in question and at its cultural context, it starts losing ground and appears as a superficial comparison.
 First of all Mulholland Drive is not located along a coast.
 Although it shares with a coastal road the characteristic of working as a "limit", it's not a limit between land and coastline, but rather between the beautiful homes and sublime nature of the Santa Monica hills, and the valley - a line running along the edge between the real life and the make believe life of the Hollywood movie industry.
-Moreover in order to stand a comparison with Mulholland Drive, the Albanian Riviera would neet to have a pop culture background that cannot be forcefully injected or imitated: Albanian culture lacks the myth and the movies, which in the case of Mulholland Drive transformed the road itself, and the experience of driving along it, into an attraction 15.
+Moreover in order to stand a comparison with Mulholland Drive, the Albanian Riviera would neet to have a pop culture background that cannot be forcefully injected or imitated: Albanian culture lacks the myth and the movies, which in the case of Mulholland Drive transformed the road itself, and the experience of driving along it, into an attraction15.
 (Fig 9)

 Mulholland Drive is a scenic road that follows the ridgeline of Eastern Santa Monica Mountains and Hollywood hills, connecting two sections of US route 101 and leading to Pacific Coast Highway 1 near Malibu, "taking Angelenos from the city to the ocean"16.
 Along the winding road the driver can gaze over the panoramic views of the city, the mountains and the ocean.
 Behind each blind curve the surrounding landscape is revealed to him in all its overwhelming power.
 There are only but a few safe spots where the driver can stop and contemplate the scenic overlooks (like the outlook offering one of the 1000 views over the Hollywood sign), and the landscape is mostly experienced in motion.
-But Mulholland drive hasn't gained its reputation solely for its scenic properties, it withholds meanings that are deeply rooted in its morphology and the culture of the Hollywood movie industry: its Metaphorical geography is what transformed it into a driving experience, and David Lynch is the movie director who consecrated it as a dark and mysterious icon.
+But Mulholland drive hasn't gained its reputation solely for its scenic properties, it withholds meanings that are deeply rooted in its morphology and the culture of the Hollywood movie industry: its Metaphorical geography17 is what transformed it into a driving experience, and David Lynch is the movie director who consecrated it as a dark and mysterious icon.

-Fig11 / Grace Kelly and Cary Grant along the French Riviera in "To Catch a Thief" / source internet Fig12 / French Riviera vintage poster / source internet the "edge", seen as a metaphor, represents "the path on the journey to stardom".
+Fig11 / Grace Kelly and Cary Grant along the French Riviera in "To Catch a Thief" / source internet Fig12 / French Riviera vintage poster / source internet

+Mulholland Drive is in fact a 50-mile long road that winds its way along the spine of the Santa Monica Mountains, offering amazing views of the San Fernando Valley and the Hollywood Hills, where the rich and, sometimes famous - reside18.
+At the base of the hills are the people trying to climb the ladder of stardom; the road on the "edge", seen as a metaphor, represents "the path on the journey to stardom"19.
 Thanks to its geography and morphology and to the context, the road serves as a perfect backdrop for Hollywood Movies.
 It is no surprise then that David Lynch chose to title his masterpiece (Mulholland Drive, 2001) after the road itself, which serves as a metaphor for some of the main "interpretations" behind the storyline.
 (Fig 10)